 Benedict wished he could wear clean jeans every day.

-This time, the visit was by a man none of the children knew.
-And even though he was tall and lanky and looked like he’d just graduated from college, Miss Ratchet fluttered her overly made-up eyes at him and played her part well.
+This time, the visitor was a man none of the children knew.
+Even though he was tall and lanky and looked like he’d just graduated from college, Miss Ratchet fluttered her overly made-up eyes at him and played her part well.
 The children just sat and smiled, nodding when appropriate.
 The visit didn’t take long.
 It never did.

 “Well, everything seems to be in order, Miss Ratchet.”
-The man stood in the middle of the living room and gulped down the rest of his now cold coffee and smiled.
+The man gulped down the rest of his now cold coffee and smiled.
 “As you know, we appreciate folks like you.”

 “I like to do my part.”
 Miss Ratchet cocked her head to one side and pressed her lips together.
 “It takes a village, right?”

 “That’s what most people don’t get.”
 He looked thoughtful.
-“But you do, and that’s what we need more of…women like you who open up your homes and offer the most selfless of gifts…your love and attention, and we thank you for that.”
+“But you do, and that’s what we need more of, women like you who open up your homes and offer the most selfless of gifts—your love and attention.
+We thank you for that.”

 Benedict wanted to cry out that it was all a scam, but he knew that the man wouldn’t believe him and that they’d all suffer the consequences when he left.
 So he sat quietly.